RenanGoncalves-dev/RenanGoncalves-dev/README.md

 ### 🧩 ELOS — Ecossistema Lógico Orientado ao Suporte

-A project focused on **inclusion and educational support**, using technology to assist children with specific educational needs.
+A project focused on **inclusion and educational support**, using technology as a tool to assist children with specific educational needs.

-The project involves concepts such as:
+The project involves:

 * 🧠 Usability
 * 🎨 Digital visual support